matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     set of trade-offs.
-The author should neutrally gather the various viewpoints and get consensus, but this can sometimes be time-consuming (or the author may be biased), in which case an impartial 'shepherd' can be assigned to help guide the proposal through this process.
+The author should neutrally gather the various viewpoints and get consensus, but this can sometimes be time-consuming (or the author may be biased), in which case an impartial 'shepherd' can be assigned to help guide the proposal through this process instead.
 A shepherd is typically a neutral party from the Core Team or an experienced member of the community.
 There is no formal process for assignment.
 Simply ask for a shepherd to help get your proposal through and one will be assigned based